Sujay0610/Hotel-Recommendation-Bot-for-India/README.md

 ### 1. Large Language Models (LLM)

-The system is designed to work with various LLMs, including:
+The system is designed to work with various LLMs, using the Openrouter API.
-- ChatGPT 3.5 turbo (paid)
-- Phi3 (open source)

 ### 2. Prompts